About Prostate Cancer2024-11-19T06:35:31+00:00

 ClarityDX Prostate may be right for you.

-ClarityDX Prostate gives you and your healthcare provider more information about what your elevated PSA levels mean and whether to have a prostate biopsy done or to Continue monitoring PSA levels instead.
-Patients with PSA levels of 3 ng/ml or higher and without a prior diagnosis of prostate cancer are eligible for the ClarityDX Prostate test.
+ClarityDX Prostate gives you and your healthcare provider more information about what your elevated PSA levels mean and whether to have a prostate biopsy done or to continue monitoring PSA levels instead.
+Patients with suspicion of prostate cancer (i.e., elevated PSA levels and/or abnormal DRE) and without a prior diagnosis of prostate cancer are eligible for ClarityDX Prostate.

 CITATIONS & ADDITIONAL NOTES